stracini-git/SelfPruningNeuralNetworks/README.md

 with back-propagation without ever training the actual weights of the network.
 The link to the original paper is here: [https://arxiv.org/abs/2006.16627](https://arxiv.org/abs/2006.16627).
 This repository shows how to train a neural network with fixed, random weights, through self-pruning layers.
+These networks are used here for doing image classification on MNIST and CIFAR.

 #### How to run
-This will run a default experiment: trains a pruning mask for a LeNet-300-100 with fixed weights.
+This will run a default experiment: trains a pruning mask for a LeNet-300-100 with fixed weights on MNIST.
 ```markdown
 python MaskTrainer.py
 ```